 Notre Dame London Law at 50

-The festivities kicked off in January with the first installment of a monthly speaker series and will culminate with a four-day celebration October 20-23.
-The culminating celebration will include tours of London landmarks, presentations by top legal scholars, evening entertainment, and plenty of fellowship with Notre Dame Law School alumni, friends, and students.
+The festivities kicked off in January with the first installment of a monthly speaker series and culminated with a four-day celebration October 20-23.
+The culminating celebration included tours of London landmarks, presentations by top legal scholars, evening entertainment, and plenty of fellowship with Notre Dame Law School alumni, friends, and students.

-It’s time to celebrate a program that has become an invaluable part of a Notre Dame legal education and provided formative experiences for generations of Notre Dame Lawyers.
+The London Law Program has become an invaluable part of a Notre Dame legal education and provided formative experiences for generations of Notre Dame Lawyers.
+As we celebrated the program's first 50 years, we also looked forward to its continued growth and evolution in the decades ahead!

 London Law at 50: Speaker Series